nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 implementing this system was not easy but it did provide better tag customisation and control than AB3.

 Most commands implemented used the given `Command` classes as a reference, but modified them to adapt the respective `execute()` methods for the command.

+On top of all these, we had also modified the GUI, which required us to familiarise and work through the quirks of JavaFX.